chun-eric/okinawamee/README.md

 - Start on sales collection page

 Day #21 and 22
-- Buid the basic design of the product Grid and product details page.
+- Buid the basic design of the product Grid and each product card and card hover state.
+This was much harder than i thought.
 -